rust-lang/rust/text/0000-label-break-value.md

 # Alternatives
 [alternatives]: #alternatives

-This feature isn't necessary; however in my own code, I often find myself breaking something out into a function simply in order to return early, and the accompanying verbosity of passing types and return values is often not worth it.
+Everything that can be done with this feature can be done without it.
+However in my own code, I often find myself breaking something out into a function simply in order to return early, and the accompanying verbosity of passing parameters and return values with full type signatures is a real cost.

 Another alternative would be to revisit one of the proposals to add syntax to `for` and `while`.